Pradyumna: Role in Dvaraka

 Soon, Pradyumna became a constant companion of his father Krishna and was well-liked by the people of Dvaraka.
 Pradyumna was a mighty Maharathi warrior.
 He possessed the extremely rare Vaishnavastra, which was one of the most powerful weapons in the universe.
 He was one of the very few people to know the secret of the Chakravyuha.
-According to the Mahabharata, Pradyumna trained Abhimanyu and the Upapandavas in warfare when the Pandavas were in exile.
+According to the Mahabharata, Pradyumna trained Abhimanyu and the Draupadeyas in warfare when the Pandavas were in exile.
 But Pradyumna did not participate in the Kurukshetra War as he went on a pilgrimage with his uncle Balarama and the other Yadavas.
 He was, however, an active participant in the Ashvamedha Yagna, which was later conducted by Yudhishthira.

 Defence of Dvaraka

 Pradyumna defended Dvaraka against Shalva, the king of the Shalva Kingdom, along with his father, uncle and brothers.
 In the Harivamsa, Pradyumna alone repelled the attack of Jarasandha.

 Death

 Pradyumna was later killed in an intoxicated brawl, along with all the other members of the Yadava clan.
 His grandson, Vajra, was the only survivor of Yadu lineage after this incident.